ninablin/Pong/README.md

 Yifu Yuan, Bing Lin, Sirui Wang

 ## Overview
 This is an advanced 3D version of the game [Pong](https://en.wikipedia.org/wiki/Pong) (Image 1).
-The goal of the game is to use a board to bounce back a ball and hold on until the bouncing ball goes to the opponent’s end of the stage.
-The game is designed for two players, who will each take control over a board through key/button press detection.
+The game's goal is to use a board to bounce back a ball and hold on until the bouncing ball goes to the opponent's end of the stage.
+The game is designed for two players, that will each take control over a board through key/button press detection.

 ![Pong Game](https://i.pinimg.com/originals/f1/22/c3/f122c306a0ce2fec19b5c37e4d459e9f.gif)